goksuguvendiren/website/_posts/2017-04-25-ray-tracer-step6.markdown

 <center>
 <p>
 The diffuse color of the shape is obtained from the the texture itself in this blending technique.
+It takes around 290ms.
 </p>
 <p>
 The link to the input file is